jenkinsci/jacoco-plugin/README.md

 Rolling a release requires you to set up a few additional things:

 * Run with Java 8 to not push code compiled with a newer version of Java
-* Github authentication should work via SSH, Username used should bet "git", it should use one of the local private SSH keys which should be uploaded to Github, see https://github.com/settings/keys, test via
+* Github authentication should work via SSH, username used should bet "git", it should use one of the local private SSH keys which should be uploaded to Github, see https://github.com/settings/keys, test via

-  `ssh -vT git@github.com`
+  `ssh -T git@github.com`

+You should get back a line containing `You've successfully authenticated`

 * Jenkins-CI authentication should work via settings in `~/.m2/settings.xml`, see http://maven.apache.org/guides/mini/guide-encryption.html for details
-* The mvn-calls below should not require "username" and "password"
+* The mvn-calls below should not require "username" or "password", if they do ask for it, then some setup is incorrect
 * Check that all tests pass ("mvn findbugs:check" and "mvn checkstyle::check" report violations but are not blocking releases for now...)